TegaNatufe/TegaNatufe.github.io/index.md

 ## Update 8

 We've made additional progress on our prototype.
+We implemented a Microsoft single sign-on feature, as requested by our clients at the NHS.

+The first login page acts as a register, the web portal will then prompt you to choose the UCL one when the people at the NHS try and log in.
+(This prompt didn't occur when we ran it because we already had an account.)

 ![image](/media/updateVideo1.gif)